 AND FINALLY: Is There a Reflection #101, By Any Chance?

 Yes, there is.
 There’s a lot here to take in.
-Sure, you can see the obvious benefits of the Gibbs Reflective Cycle in training and personal development.
-But you’d prefer to start with something simpler then work up to using Gibbs’ book.
+Sure, you can see the obvious benefits of the Gibbs model of reflection in training and personal development.
+But you’d prefer to start with something simpler and then work up to using Gibbs’ book.
 That’s fine.
 So, let’s take a look at the 5 R’s.

 The 5 R’s of Gibbs’ reflective Cycle